Countdown to Indians’ Opening Day – 77

-Armstrong entered Major League Baseball with some expectations.
-He was drafted in the third round in 1986, but did not sign with the San Francisco Giants.
+Armstrong entered Major League Baseball with some big expectations.
+He was drafted in the third round in 1986 by the San Francisco Giants, but opted not to sign.
 The move paid off, as he became the 18th overall pick by the Cincinnati Reds in the first round of the following season’s draft.

-He found himself packing to head north to Cleveland as part of a four-player trade for the Indians starter, Greg Swindell, in November.
-He was joined in the move by fellow pitcher Scott Scudder and minor league pitcher Joe Turek.
-Swindell, the Indians’ number one starter, rejected a three-year, $9 million deal, and was sent away, despite leading the 105-loss team in innings, starts, complete games, strikeouts, ERA, and lowest walks per nine inning rate by a starting pitcher in 1991.
+He found himself packing to head north to Cleveland as part of a four-player trade for Indians starter Greg Swindell in November.
+He was joined in the move by fellow pitcher Scott Scudder and minor league hurler Joe Turek.
+Swindell, the Indians’ number one starter, rejected a three-year, $9 million deal and was sent away, despite leading the 105-loss team in innings, starts, complete games, strikeouts, ERA, and lowest walks per nine inning rate by a starting pitcher in 1991.

 “I’m not surprised they traded me, but I am surprised it happened so quickly,” Swindell was quoted in the days following the trade in The Plain Dealer.
 “To me, they didn’t give it a fair shot.
 If they wanted to sign me, they could have.
 They didn’t make but one offer.
 We just said we wanted four years.
 I’ve been telling people for over a month that I expected to be traded.
 To me, they didn’t try to sign me.
 They weren’t willing to go for it.”

 Swindell was set to become a free agent following the 1992 season.
 He was believed to be seeking a four-year deal between $12 and $15 million after making just over $2 million in 1991.
 The Indians had made a similar move the previous season with starter Tom Candiotti.